-Parents / Carers will support school when dealing with their child's behaviour, promoting positive behaviour at home in order to ensure continuity between home and school.
-Open communication between home and school is actively encouraged allowing any behavioural concerns to be positively supported
+Parents / Carers are crucial in helping to develop and maintain good behaviour.
+The expectation is that they will work in collaboration with school when dealing with their child's behaviour, promoting positive behaviour at home in order to ensure continuity between home and school.
+Open communication between home and school is actively encouraged allowing any behavioural concerns to be positively supported.